nv-cho/nv-cho/README.md

 🔥  Currently working on
 ---

-- 🌱 I love learning, so I'm always seeking for more knowledge or improving my skills, right now I'm currently doing personal projects to improve my __TypeScript__ skills.
+- 🌱 I love learning, so I'm always seeking for more knowledge and improving my skills, I'm currently working on personal projects to improve my __TypeScript__ skills.

 - 🧙‍♂️ Building https://www.valorantchallengers.lat/ __(freelance)__